Chon-Ji Pattern – Preview & Insights

 • Practise the first four movements separately to establish correct turning and stance alignment.

-• Use slow stepping drills to develop balance and weight transfer.
+• Use slow stepping drills to develop balance, weight transfer and a consistent stance length.

 • Perform the pattern on counts, then in the student’s own time, to develop both accuracy and flow.